Are you looking for a way to make miniatures for beginners and looking for an easy DIY miniatures course?

 In this blog post, we are going over each video course, in English, one by one to discuss what she is teaching in her classes.

 Class 1.
-Which Tools Do You Need For This Course on Easy DIY Miniatures?
+Which Tools Do You Need For Making miniatures for beginners?

 So now that you got to know a little bit more about this professional miniature artist, let’s find out which tools and materials you need for this miniature tutorial.